joshrotenberg/josef/README.md

 transducers are a great way to compose various pieces and build transformations and filters, but I found myself writing the same boilerplate otherwise.
-After two, I broke it out into a seprate, more general function.
+After two, I broke it out into a separate, more general function.
 After a few more, I figured it was time for a little library.

 ## Streams